 NOTE—The STA will not be sent any protected individually addressed robust Management frames.
 The STA might be sent a protected group addressed robust Management frame by a peer STA that has negotiated management frame protection for links with other STAs.

-If management frame protection was negotiated for the link, a STA may discard an unprotected individually addressed Deauthentication or Disassociation frame received before the PTKSA has been established
+If management frame protection is negotiated for the link, a STA may discard an unprotected individually addressed Deauthentication or Disassociation frame received before the PTKSA has been established

 NOTE—The STA might start a timer upon receiving the frame, and if the PTKSA establishment progresses or completes before the timer expires, the STA might discard the frame.

-If management frame protection was negotiated for the link, a STA shall not transmit any of the following, and shall discard all of the following:
+If management frame protection is negotiated for the link, a STA shall not transmit any of the following, and shall discard all of the following:

 An unprotected individually addressed Deauthentication or Disassociation frame after the PTKSA has been established